husanovjamshid/husanovjamshid/README.md

 Talking about Personal Stuffs:

-- 🌱 I’m currently learning FullStack Web Programming
+- 🌱 I’m currently learning NodeJS
 - 👀 I’m interested in Football
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me https://t.me/khusanov_o2
+- 📫 How to reach me https://t.me/Jamshidbek_Husanov

 Languages and Tools: